Mental health journal prompts are a helpful way to explore feelings of anxiety and depression in a safe personal space.

 - Can you dispute your negative thoughts, and find proof they may not be true?
 Try refuting your negative beliefs with as much critical thinking as possible in your journal.

 - What secrets do you hold?
 How can you heal from them?
 For example, can you talk about them with a friend or therapist?
-Can you write or sing about them?
+Can you journal them, paint them, or sing about them?

 - What would you tell your younger self if you could go back in time?

-- Now imagine you are forward in time.
-What would your future, happy and balanced self say to you?
+- Now imagine you are forward in time feeling happy and balanced with no mental health conditions.
+What would your future self say to you?

-- What physical activities help release your depression and anxiety?
+- What physical activities help improve your depression, anxiety, or other mental health issues?
 Does walking, swimming, or meditating help you feel better?
-What new physical activities can you try?
+What new physical activities can you try that might improve your mental health?

 - Can you see beyond your best life into an even better future?
 Can you dream even bigger, and how does dreaming big make you feel?

 - What matters most to you in life?
-Do you think you have your priorities straight?
+What is the most important thing to you?

-- What small changes can you make to your daily routine to improve it?
+- What small changes can you make to your daily routine to improve your mental health?
 What commitments can you make to care for yourself?

 - What qualities in other people do you love?
 Can you see these qualities as a reflection of you?